holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 The space for tooling to help find vulnerabilities in code, packages, etc within your Docker images has been noted, and [tools provided](https://community.alfresco.com/community/ecm/blog/2015/12/03/docker-security-tools-audit-and-vulnerability-assessment/).
 The following is a sorted list of what feels like does the least and is the simplest in terms of security/hardening features to what does the most, not understating tools that do a little, but do it well.

-These tools should form a part of your secure and trusted build pipeline / [software supply-chain](https://blog.acolyer.org/2017/04/03/a-study-of-security-vulnerabilities-on-docker-hub/).
+These tools should form a part of your secure and trusted build pipeline, or [software supply-chain](https://blog.acolyer.org/2017/04/03/a-study-of-security-vulnerabilities-on-docker-hub/).

 ##### [Haskell Dockerfile Linter](https://github.com/lukasmartinelli/hadolint)